 Make sure that each of your athletes receives this list and packs some of the food items on the list.
 Suggest that your athletes bring a hot pot and adapter so that they can prepare pasta, hot cereal, soup, or chili in their room.
 Besides being more healthful, eating these foods is also much less expensive than eating out.

 Another idea is to assign food items: Ask some athletes to bring cereal, ask some to bring juice, and ask others for bowls, cups, and utensils.
 You can also assign a snack coach or hydration coach whose job is to make sure that snacks and fluids are available before and after practice.
 If you are lucky enough to have parents who travel with the team, ask them to coordinate snacks and investigate eating venues in the places you travel to.
-Do as much planning as you can, because food is one of the few items you
+Do as much planning as you can, because food is one of the few items you can control.

 If you travel by car or by bus, you can bring more items compared with when you’re flying.
 Consider packing a cooler with milk, yogurt, lunch meats, condiments, and fresh fruits and vegetables.